dailymotion-oss/octopilot/README.md

 To replace the whole content of a file:

 ```
-$ scribe \
+$ octopilot \
     --update "regex(file=README.md,pattern='(?ms)(.*)')=new content"
 ```

 ### Generic update by running a command

-You can also run any command(s), and Scribe will just add/commit everything, and create/update the pull request.
+You can also run any command(s), and OctoPilot will just add/commit everything, and create/update the pull request.
 For example to automatically update all your Go dependencies to the latest patch version:

 ```
-$ scribe \
+$ octopilot \
     --update "exec(cmd='go get -u=patch')" \
     --update "exec(cmd='go mod tidy')" \
     --update "exec(cmd='go mod vendor')"